Start/end Algiers • €3950 + flight + visa + insurances

 It would take you about a week to ride from the UK to Illizi where the riding starts, and another to get back.
 With escorts, ferries and your time off work, bear that in mind when you question the substantial cost of this tour.
 With Wuestenfahrer’s hard-won know-how in the tricky business of importing bikes into Africa without owners present, you’re able to fit this epic ride into a typical two-week vacation.

 This is a Wuestenfahrer tour.
 All I’m doing is putting the word out in return for a subsidised place for myself.
 We deal with and pay Wuestenfahrer direct, although I may be on hand to help with London visa acquisition for Brits.

 Thomas has a similar profile to me, but being German, is more enterprising and adventurous.
-Like me he started desert biking in Algeria (in ’78); wrote Motorradreisen (right; similar to AMH), contributed and edited a couple of bike travel magazines, but above all has persevered with his global bike touring operation, especially the Sahara where he’s maintained excellent contacts.
-He was last in Algeria with bikes in 2011 (same as me with 4x4s), just as the Arab Spring kicked off, and is returning in early 2017 with his own tour and MAN support vehicle.
-Our tour a year later will reap the benefits from his 2017 recce, and may be be able to range further southwest towards the epic Tefedest mountains before swinging back east and flying home.
+Like me he started desert biking in Algeria (in ’78); wrote Motorradreisen (right; similar to my AMH), contributed and edited a couple of bike travel magazines, but has persevered with his global bike touring operation, especially the Sahara where he’s maintained excellent contacts.
+He was last in Algeria with bikes in 2011 (same as me with 4x4s), just as the Arab Spring upset the apple cart, and returned in early 2017 with his own group and MAN support vehicle.
+Our tour a year later will reap the benefits from this 2017 recce, and may be be able to range further southwest towards the epic Tefedest mountains before swinging back east and flying home.

 * Exact dates may change by a day or two depending on Air Algerie flight schedules